jython/devguide/communication.rst

 about various issues they catch in the commit.
 Replies get redirected to python-dev.

-There are two mailing lists related to issues on the `issue tracker`_.
-If you only want an email for when a new issue is open, subscribe to new-bugs-announce_.
-If you would rather receive an email for all changes made to any issue, subscribe to python-bugs-list_.

 General Python questions should go to `python-list`_ or `tutor`_ or similar resources, such as StackOverflow_ or the ``#python`` IRC channel on Freenode_.